Oriented embedding functors of tori as homogeneous spaces: The case of a LG ring

 Clearly $C$ stabilizes $V'$ and hence induces an action of $C/f(T_0)$ on $(V',h')$.
 This gives a group homomorphism of $C/f(T_0)$ to $U(V_0,h_0)$, which is an isomorphism at each geometric point $\ol{s}$ of $S$.
-Therefore $C/f(T_0)\simeq U(V_0,h_0)$ and $f$ gives an embedding of $T\simeq T'/T_0$ in $G$ with respect to $\Psi$. \end{proof}
+Therefore $C/f(T_0)\simeq U(V_0,h_0)$ and $f$ gives an embedding of $T\simeq T'/T_0$ in $\widetilde G$ with respect to $\Psi$. \end{proof}

-\begin{scorollary} Let $S$ be a semilocal scheme which is the spectrum of a finite field or the spectrum of a semilocal rings whose residue fields at the maximal ideals are infinite.
+\begin{scorollary} Let $S$ be a scheme that is the spectrum of a ring $R$ satisfying the primitive criterion.
 Let $G$ be a quasi-split reductive $S$--group scheme.
 Let $X$ be an $S$-scheme satisfying one of the following conditions:

 (i) $S$ is noetherian;

 (ii) $X$ is locally of finite type over $S$.